"Performing is all about communication. It's telling a story and I feel the Marmen are dedicated to this ideal"

 - Peter Cropper

 Marmen Quartet are the inaugural winners of Music In The Round's 'Bridge' scheme, as well as the 2018 Annual Royal Overseas League Competition and the Royal Philharmonic Society Albert and Eugenie Frost Prize.
-They were selected for the Musicians Company Concerts Concordia Award for 2018/19, featured as a Selected Artist with Making Music for 2017 and are Ensemble in Residence with Salomon Smith Chamber Music Society in Sweden.
+They were selected for the 2018/19 Musicians Company Concerts Concordia Award and the Hattori Foundation Award, as well as being featured as a 2017 Selected Artist with Making Music.
 Performing regularly in venues around the UK and internationally, they were founded at the Royal College of Music, London, in 2013.
 They consist of individually acclaimed musicians Johannes Marmen, Ricky Gore, Bryony Gibson-Cornish and Steffan Morris.